How long does it take to get genetic test results?

-Commercial labs often give faster results (usually within 4 weeks) than research centers (a minimum of 4 weeks, often longer).
+Commercial labs often give faster results (usually within 2 to 4 weeks) than research centers (a minimum of 4 weeks, often longer).

 How will you get your results?